Southern Nevada nonprofits hope to see boost from fireworks sales

 Independence Day has never meant so much for many area nonprofits.

-Freedom House Sober Living apartments, which provides assistance for people recovering from substance abuse, hopes firework sales will help carry the nonprofit through the challenges it is now facing because of the coronavirus pandemic, says Robert Banghart.
+Freedom House Sober Living apartments, which provides assistance for people recovering from substance abuse, hopes firework sales will help carry the nonprofit through the challenges it is now facing because of the coronavirus pandemic, Robert Banghart says.

-“For us, firework sales means the ability to house more people, and it goes into everything as a nonprofit,” said Banghart.
+“For us, firework sales means the ability to house more people, and it goes into everything as a nonprofit,” Banghart said.

 Team Kenzie, a 5K racing team that raises money for Candlelighters Childhood Cancer Foundation of Nevada, said firework sales already look promising.